canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   [test selection]
   forced = yes

-  # note what comes after : is the name of the exporter
+  # note what comes after ":" is the name of the exporter
   [exporter:text]
   # this specific one exports text,
   # you can also try com.canonical.plainbox::html
   unit = com.canonical.plainbox::text

-  # similarly, what comes out : is the name of the transport
+  # similarly, what comes after ":" is the name of the transport
   [transport:out_to_stdout]
-  # standard out, you can also try stderr for standard error
+  # standard out, you can also try "stderr" for standard error
   stream = stdout
   type = stream